pgrange/hydra_setup/README.md

 You should see cardano blockchain sync logs and hydra logs in the terminal.

+Warning!
+It depends on [hydra_compilation image](https://github.com/pgrange/hydra_compilation) so if you need to change something with the hydra code per se, you'll have to take a look at this image.

 As of end of september 2022 the preview network takes 10 minutes for a fresh cardano-node to be fully synchronized.
 So for the sake of simplicity, we do not use [mithril](https://github.com/input-output-hk/mithril/tree/main/mithril-client) for now and just do a full sync from scratch.